mssgill/lsst-dm-stack-dox/processccd.rst

 Fringe Pattern Correction
 -------------------------

-A fringe pattern is many detectors in particularly the reddest
+A fringe pattern is present in many detectors in particularly the reddest
-filters: the iʹ′-, zʹ′-, and y-bands.
-The pattern occurs because of interference between the incident, nearly monochromatic light from night sky emission lines (both from air glow from particular components of the atmosphere, especially OH, and from reflected city lights) and the layers of the CCD substrate.
+filters: the i-, z-, and y-bands.
+The pattern occurs because of interference between the incident, nearly monochromatic light from night sky emission lines (both from air glow from particular components of the atmosphere, and from reflected city lights) and the layers of the CCD substrate.
 The details of the fringe pattern depend mostly upon the spatial variation in thickness of the top layer of the substrate, but also depend upon a number of other